 Additionally, the newsletter deals with situations when a school's code of conduct may be violated, leading to short-term or long-term suspensions or expulsions.
-In such situations students are entitled to hearings.
-In most cases schools are not allowed to suspend or expel students in preschool through second grade.
+Schools are not allowed to suspend or expel students in preschool through second grade.
+Within five days of an out-of-school suspension, a student must be provided at least 10 hours of home instruction.